 \section{Discussion \& Conclusion}

-We have provided an alternative approach to batch acquisition for active learning.
-Our stochastic method is dramatically faster than sophisticated batch-acquisition strategies like BADGE and BatchBALD, while retaining comparable performance in a wide range of settings.
-At the same time, it is sometimes better and never worse than the naive top-\batchvar acquisition heuristic which is commonly used, though flawed.
-We see no reason to continue using top-\batchvar acquisition.
+Our experiments demonstrate that the stochastic sampling approach we have examined is orders of magnitude faster than sophisticated batch-acquisition strategies like BADGE and BatchBALD while retaining comparable performance in settings across computer vision, NLP, and causal inference.
+Compared to the flawed top-\batchvar batch acquisition heuristic, it is never worse: we see no reason to continue using top-\batchvar acquisition.

+Importantly, our work raises serious questions about these current methods.
+If they fail to outperform such a simple baseline in a wide range of settings, do they model the interaction between points sufficiently well?
+If so, are the scores themselves unreliable?
+We call on future work in batch active learning to at least demonstrate that it can outperform simple stochastic batch acquisition strategies.

-At the same time, our analysis opens doors for future research.
-Although our stochastic model was chosen for computational and mathematical simplicity, future work could explore more sophisticated modelling of the predicted changes in scores that take both the current model and dataset into account.
-In its simplest form, this might mean adapting the temperature of the acquisition distribution to the dataset or estimating it online.
-Our experiments also highlight that acquisition batch size could to be dynamic, with larger batch sizes acceptable later in training.
+At the same time, this opens doors for improved methods.
+Although we only put forward a naive model due its computational and mathematical simplicity, future work can explore more sophisticated modelling of the predicted score changes that take the current model and dataset into account.
+In its simplest form, this might mean choosing the $\beta$ hyperparameter of the acquisition distribution based on the dataset and adapting it online.
+Our experiments also highlight that the acquisition size could be adapted dynamically, with larger batch sizes acceptable in later acquisition steps.